Jahia/content-integrity/docs/embedded-tests.md

 ### Dealing with errors

 If the number of errors is limited, it should be analyzed on a node by node basis.
-Usualy, the missing binary will be the value of the `jcr:data` property of the `jcr:content` subnode of a `jnt:file` node.
-In such case, you should first make the users aware of the issue, since they might be able to reupload the file or accept to delete the whole file node.
+Usually, the missing binary will be the value of the `jcr:data` property of the `jcr:content` sub-node of a `jnt:file` node.
+In such case, you should first make the users aware of the issue, since they might be able to re-upload the file or accept to delete the whole file node.

 If the number of errors is important, then it is probably the consequence of an inappropriate system operation.
 Then, a generic solution should be evaluated.
 Since the binary data can be store either in the database or on the filesystem (choice done at Jahia installation time), the way to deal with the errors differs depending on the type of storage.